NasimTbp/kubernetes/redis/sentineRedis-outside-request.md

 It also removes this label from all other Redis pods, ensuring that **only the actual Master pod is labeled** at any time.

 This makes it possible for services that need to connect to the Master to use a Kubernetes Service with a selector like `master=true`.
+You can add this label to redis service or create new service (service-setlabel.yaml file)

 ---